ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 # Doesn't matter for our black icon
 ```

 __Now comes what looks like a gigantic chunk of code!
-We have explained each step in the comments, so you can  read through the code before you run it.
-This doesn't mean that every time you make a map your code has to be this long - from the maps above, you can see that 4-5 lines of code make a pretty decent map.
-Here we have included lots of customising options, including how to plot points from different data frames on the same map, how to add labels, icons and change the title, so that when it comes to making your own maps, you can pick and choose whichever ones are relevant for your map.__
+We have explained each step in the comments so you can  read through the code before you run it.
+This doesn't mean that every time you make a map your code has to be this long.
+From the maps above, you can see that 4-5 lines of code make a pretty decent map.
+Here we have included a lot of customising options, including how to plot points from different data frames on the same map, how to add labels, icons and change the title so that when it comes to making your own maps, you can pick and choose whichever ones are relevant for your map.__

 ```r
 # Update map